koushil-mankali/blog-content-management-system/readme.txt

 Features:
 =========
-1.Admin can add users as admins / modirators.
+1.Admin can add users as admins / moderators.
-2.Admin / Modirator can publish article and later can also update article.
+2.Admin / Moderators can publish article and later can also update article.
 3.Article Images can also be updated.
 4.Post count will be updated on article publishing / updating / deleting.
 5.Dashboard has realtime posts / users / categorys count and also latest article updates.